LiamJCates/Programming-Notes/C++/Semantics/Types&Values/Classes/Methods/_Methods.md

 Methods create an explicit connection among a class, its data members, and some code.
 Defining a method is as simple as adding a function to a class definition.
 Methods have access to all of a class’s members.

+A function can be a member of a class.
+For such a member function, the name of its class is also part of the function type.
+For example:

+char& String::operator[](int index); // type: char& String::(int)

 Accessor function: A member function of a class that only accesses (that is, does not modify) the value(s) of the member variable(s).